Money Tree Not Growing? 8 Problems & Easy Fix!

 Solution

-Neem oil is an excellent natural solution that can help you to eliminate pests from your money tree.
+Neem oil is an excellent natural solution to help eliminate pests from your money tree.
 You should spray neem oil solution on your money tree every day for at least two weeks.

 You can even use neem oil to prevent pests from attacking your plant.
 However, if the infestation is severe, you will need to prune the affected parts of the plant.

-Remember to keep your money away from the other plants so that the infection doesn’t spread.
+Remember to keep your money away from the other plants so the infection doesn’t spread.

 Also Read: Does A Money Tree Attract Bugs?
 (Common Bugs+How To Get Rid Of Them)

-When a money tree doesn’t get enough light, the photosynthesis slows down, due to which the plant cannot produce as much energy required for its growth.
+When a money tree doesn’t get enough light, photosynthesis slows down, causing the plant to not produce as much energy required for its growth.

-However, an excess of light can also be a hindrance to the growth of the money tree.
+However, an excess of light can also hinder the growth of the money tree.
 If the money tree receives a ton of direct sunlight, its leaves will get scorched, and you will notice tiny brown spots on the leaves.

 Solution

-If your money tree is placed in an area without enough light, you need to relocate the plant to a brighter spot.
+If your money tree is placed in an area without enough light, you must relocate the plant to a brighter spot.
 However, you should make the changes gradually to avoid causing any stress to the plant.

 If your house doesn’t get enough natural light, you should consider artificial lights that can provide sufficient light to your money tree.

-If your money tree is getting too much light outside, you need to place it under some shade to protect it from direct sunlight.
+If your money tree gets too much light outside, place it under shade to protect it from direct sunlight.

-If your money trees place on the windowpane, use sheer curtains to filter the direct light so that the money tree doesn’t get sunburnt.
+If your money trees are placed on the windowpane, use sheer curtains to filter the direct light so the money tree doesn’t get sunburnt.

 Also Read: How Much Light Does A Money Tree Need?
 (Money Tree Light Requirements)